 GET A FREE PRICE QUOTE

-Even though the BMW X6 shares its underpinnings with the BMW X5, the X6 is sportier and has a more stylish design.
-The X6’s curves may compromise its functionality, but its driving dynamics make up for at least a few of its other pitfalls.
-It’s an amalgam of things we like, too: part crossover, part luxury sedan, and part coupe.
+Although the BMW X6 shares its underpinnings with the BMW X5, the X6 is sportier and features a more stylish design.
+The X6’s curves may compromise its functionality, but its driving dynamics make up for at least a few of its other downsides.
+It’s a blent of things we like, too: part crossover, part luxury sedan, and part coupe.

 New in 2008, today's X6 gets its power from a range of engines, six-cylinders and eight-cylinders alike, all the way through to the massively powerful X6 M. With a pricetag from about $60,000 to almost $90,000, the X6 has its chief rivals in the Porsche Cayenne, the Infiniti FX (soon to be the Infiniti QX70) and the Land Rover Range Rover Sport.The X6 shares much of its underpinnings with the BMW X5, but due to its shape, doesn't offer as much cargo space.
 It nevertheless remains a fairly competent off-roader thanks to its all-wheel drive system, though true trail-worthiness remains out of its reach.